 Our Analysis and Test Results

 This 3D printer tied with the FlashForge Finder for overall score and finished just behind the Creality CR-10S.
 The Photon has by far the best print quality of this trio, followed by the Creality and then the Finder.
 However, it is the hardest to use of this group, with the Finder being the easiest.
 They all are about average in terms of printing capabilities and we found the customer support of the Photon to be the best of this group.
-Both the Creality and the Photon retail for around $500 — about $200 more than the Finder.
+Both the Creality and the Photon retail for hundreds more than the Finder.

 To figure out which 3D printer is really superior to the rest, we conducted tons and tons of research, then bought all the best printers to test out head-to-head.
 We ranked and scored dozens and dozens of different models to assess the print quality of each product, as well as graded the printing capabilities of each model, the ease of operating them, and how helpful the customer support was in solving any technical issues we had.
 We grouped all these different assessments into four weighted metrics, with the Photon's results outlined below.